 Configure Ceph Object Gateway TLS#

-Once you enable Ceph Object Gateway (radosgw
+Once you enable Ceph Object Gateway (radosgw) as described in

 Enable Ceph RGW Object Storage, you can configure